Learning Space Partitions for Path Planning: on Synthetic Environments

 \section{\ours{} on Synthetic Environments}

 We test \ours{} on a diverse set of environments to evaluate its performance in different settings.

 \textbf{Baselines}.
-We compare \ours{} to several baselines. \textbf{Random Shooting (RS)}~\cite{richards2005robust} samples random trajectories and returns the best one. \textbf{Cross-Entropy Methods (CEM)}~\cite{botev2013cross} use the top-$k$ samples to fit a local model to guide future sampling.
-A related approach, \textbf{Covariance matrix adaptation evolution strategy (CMA-ES)}~\cite{hansen2016cma}, tracks additional variables for improved local model fitting. \textbf{Voronoi optimistic optimization applied to trees (VOOT)}~\cite{voot} is a ``traditional'' MCTS method for continuous action spaces that builds a tree on actions at each timestep.
-Finally, \textbf{iLQR}~\cite{li2004iterative} is a seminal gradient-based local optimization approach used extensively in controls.
+We compare \ours{} to several baselines. \textbf{LaMCTS} is the original LaMCTS algorithm using CMA-ES as an inner solver, like \ours{}. \textbf{Random Shooting (RS)}~\cite{richards2005robust} samples random trajectories and returns the best one. \textbf{Cross-Entropy Methods (CEM)}~\cite{botev2013cross} use the top-$k$ samples to fit a local model to guide future sampling.
+A related approach, \textbf{Covariance matrix adaptation evolution strategy (CMA-ES)}~\cite{hansen2016cma}, tracks additional variables for improved local model fitting. \textbf{Voronoi optimistic optimization applied to trees (VOOT)}~\cite{voot} is a ``traditional'' MCTS method for continuous action spaces that builds a tree on actions at each timestep. \textbf{iLQR}~\cite{li2004iterative} is a seminal gradient-based local optimization approach used extensively in controls.
+Finally, \textbf{proximal policy optimization (PPO)}~\cite{schulman2017proximal} is a standard reinforcement learning algorithm.

 \ours{} does not require substantially more tuning effort than CEM or CMA-ES, the best-performing among our baselines experimentally.
 The only additional hyperparameter tuned in \ours{} is the $C_p$ controlling exploration when selecting regions to sample from, which is dependent on the scale of the reward function.
 However, our $C_p$ only varies by a factor of up to 10 across our diverse environments, and performance is not overly sensitive to small changes (Appendix \ref{sec:hyperparameter_sensitivity}).